wp-plugins/kento-pricing-table-free/readme.txt

 1. Install as regular WordPress plugin.
-2. Go your Pluings setting via WordPress Dashboard and <strong>activate</strong> it.
+2. Go your Pluings setting via WordPress Dashboard and <strong>activate</strong> the Kento Pricing Table Free.
-3. After Activate you see Menu on left Sidebar "<strong>KPT Settings</strong>"
+3. After you Activate the plugin you will see a menu on left Sidebar "<strong>KPT Free</strong>"
 4. Please set a value these settings.<br />
 	<strong>Table Column Width:</strong> (ex: 180)<br />
 	<strong>Background Color:</strong> (ex: #37B291)<br />